 Molly earned her B.A. in Graphic Design with an emphasis in Marketing from Troy University in Troy, Alabama.
 For the past eight years she has been doing freelance design work helping businesses with logo design, marketing, rebranding, and small scale web services.
 Being a college athlete, Molly developed a love for healthy cooking and exercise along with sustainable living, which led to cooking becoming a therapeutic and meditative activity for her.

 Molly now blends her background in graphic design and marketing with her love of quality, healthy food and helping people become their best self here at Rosa Transformational Health.
-Helping with program coordination, marketing, developing and teaching cooking classes, and providing coaching and meal planning to our participants, Molly enjoys being able to use her whole range of skills to help improve people’s lives.
+Helping with marketing, graphics, printed program materials and meal planning to our participants, Molly enjoys being able to use her whole range of skills to help improve people’s lives.

 When she is not at work, Molly loves to spend most of her time outdoors hiking, backpacking, paddle boarding, camping, alpine and cross country skiing, traveling as much as possible and hanging out with her dog Ziggy.

 Liz is our receptionist and client concierge here at Rosa Transformational Health.
 With a BS in Psychology from SOU and a minor in Holistic Health from San Francisco State University Liz developed a passion and interest in holistic health at and early age.
 She began learning about how what you eat affects how you feel, specifically in mood and energy.

 Liz has continued to research and learn as much as she can in the time since, and even made Food & Mood the focus of her minor from SFSU.
 Liz’s goal is to help people realize their greatest potential in health & well being.

 When she is not rocking the Rosa front desk Liz loves cooking and testing out new recipes with her boyfriend Keith, as well as hiking, camping, hot yoga, reading.